farha-connect/lecture-query-system/README.md

 # Lecture Query System

-A fully local, privacy-first AI assistant that lets you ask natural language questions about any recorded lecture or session and receive timestamped, sourced answers.
+I built this because I kept scrubbing through 2-hour lecture recordings trying to find one concept I half-remembered.
+This tool lets you upload any lecture, ask it questions in plain English, and get answers with the exact timestamp to jump to.

+Runs entirely on your machine.
+Nothing leaves your device.

-Presented at ICIDSSD 2026, 6th International Conference on ICT for Digital, Smart, and Sustainable Development.
+Presented at **ICIDSSD 2026** — 6th International Conference on ICT for Digital, Smart, and Sustainable Development.

 ---

-## What It Does
+## What it does

 - Upload any audio or video lecture (MP4, MP3, WAV, M4A)
-- Automatically transcribes it using OpenAI Whisper
+- Transcribes it automatically using OpenAI Whisper
 - Stores transcript chunks in a ChromaDB vector database
-- Answers your natural language questions with exact video timestamps
+- Answers your questions with exact timestamps pointing back to the source
-- Runs entirely on your local machine — no internet, no data sent anywhere
+- No internet required — fully local, no data sent anywhere

 ---

-## Tech Stack
+## Tech stack

 | Component | Technology |
 |---|---|